 Lifou, Suva and Port Denaru - 2 times

-Wala, Santo, Pentecost, Champagne Bay, PNG ports, Newcastle, Eden, Moreton Island and NZ ports - single visit
+Wala, Santo, Pentecost, Champagne Bay, PNG ports, Newcastle, Eden, Moreton Island, NZ ports, Townsville and Airlie Beach - single visit

 Wow, that's a lot of travelling and what a way to travel!

 I get why the ships go to Noumea as it is an easy port to reach from Eastern Australia and it's a port that the ships can dock at but I just wish the tours were a bit cheaper so I could see more of what Noumea has to offer.
 I think I am going to have to budget in a tour in Noumea for our next cruise that goes there.
 I don't have anything against Noumea but there sre just so many times you can walk through Coconut Square and up to the church!
 The same can be said for Port Vila although I do like catching the water taxi across the harbour.
 I think if we ever went back there with the kids we would probably go out to Hideaway Island again or hire the water go karts mum and I saw the last time we were there - they looked awesome!